alexsieusahai/Pomo/README.md

 2. `git clone https://github.com/ItsPax/Pomo` to get the source code for the application.
 3. Navigate to the directory.
 4. `./start` to start the application.
+5. Clean the log and start anew by typing in `cleanlog`.
+6. Enjoy!

 _To do:_